elabftw/elabdoc/doc/user-guide.rst

 * Users can create Experiment templates but not Resource templates
 * Only Admins can create Resource templates

 Both Resources and Experiments can have Tags and links, along with a Category and a Status.
+Many of the options for creating and editing Experiment entries are the same as those for Resource entries.

 Experiments
 ===========